|

 to be earned as an opportunity cost no matter generally

-accepted accounting principles (GAP), i.e., 'vintage' equipment
+accepted accounting principles (GAAP), i.e., 'vintage' equipment

 with zero book value may be a productive asset especially if the cost of other